YinkaOlusola/sentiment-analysis/README.md

 - Introduction

-- Import Packages and Loading Data
+- Importing Packages and Loading Data

 - Data Cleaning and Exploratory Data Analysis (EDA): The Data was cleaned and important visualizations about the available data were carried out

-- Data Engineering: The data set being text data was put in a format that can be used in a machine learning algorithm.
+- Data Engineering: The text data set was put in a format that can be used in a machine learning algorithm.

 - Machine Learning Model training: Different machine learning models were considered; Logistic Regression, Support Vector Classifier, Random forest classifier, Naive Bayes classifier, and K Nearest Neighbour classification.